Black pepper crab

-Black pepper crab is one of the two most popular ways that crab is served in Singaporean cuisine.
+Black pepper crab is one of the popular ways that crab is served in Singaporean cuisine.
 It is made by frying hard-shell crabs with black pepper.
 Unlike the other popular chilli crab dish, it is not cooked in a sauce and therefore has a dry consistency.
 It is becoming very popular to mix the pepper crab with a fresh jackfruit sauce.

-The creation of Singapore's black pepper crab is attributed to Long Beach Seafood Restaurant in 1959.